 - In summary, the selected cells will be copied and pasted to a new location.
 Simple isn’t it?

-4. Copy and Paste Multiple Non-Adjacent Cells in Excel
+4. Copying and Pasting Multiple Non-Adjacent Cells in Excel

 While copying cells and pasting them to new rows or columns become difficult for non-adjacent cells.
 Well, I have a simple solution for this.
 Follow the steps below-